Rosalita/dev-learning/Goals.md

 - Learn as much as possible about [[MongoDB]] [Mdb]
 - Learn as much as possible about [[Docker]][Doc]
 - Learn as much as possible about BDD [BDD]
-- Do some exploratory API testing of code I wrote this year [Test]